 - Penal Code 368 PC California's elder abuse law, and/or

 - dependent adult abuse,

-your fine remains the same but you face up to one year in a county jail.
+your fine remains the same but you face up to one year in county jail.
 If...because of the violation...the victim suffers a physical injury, you face a minimum of 48 hours in jail.

-And a second or subsequent conviction for one of these domestic / elder / dependant abuse violations that involves an act of violence or a credible threat of violence elevates the crime to a California wobbler.
+And a second or subsequent conviction for one of these domestic / elder / dependent abuse violations that involves an act of violence or a credible threat of violence elevates the crime to a California wobbler.

 A "wobbler" is a crime that prosecutors may charge as either a misdemeanor or a felony depending on

 - your criminal history.